Creating a square wave from a sum of sinusoids

 plot(t,y)

-We used the operator @. not to add the vectorisation indicator . to each function separately, but instead to make the whole expression vectorised.
+We used the operator @. to avoid adding a vectorization indicator . to each function individually, but instead make the entire expression vector.

-At the end of the demonstration, we will plot several graphs in which the sum of odd harmonics will gradually accumulate and we will reach the 19th component.
+At the end of the demonstration, we will build several graphs in which the sum of the odd harmonics will gradually accumulate, and thus we will reach the 19th component.

 t = 0:0.02:3.14;